-The building supervisor has responsibility for the safety and upkeep of instructional and laboratory building spaces assigned to them.
-The building supervisor, in collaboration with laboratory and studio supervisors, ensures that all employees and students follow NMHU environmental health and chemical safety policies within the building; including the chemical hygiene practices and documentation for laboratories and studios that utilize chemicals.
+The Building Supervisor has responsibility for the safety and upkeep of instructional and laboratory building spaces assigned to them.
+The building supervisor, in collaboration with laboratory and studio supervisors, ensures that all employees and students follow NMHU Environmental Health and Chemical Safety policies within the building; including the Chemical Hygiene practices and documentation for laboratories and studios where chemicals are used.
 Specifically, the building supervisor shall:

-- Ensure that appropriate training is being provided to employees and students. - Ensure that regulatory compliance practices are being adhered to in the building.

-- Oversee that pertinent documentation on chemical hygiene is up-to-date and being followed. - Perform periodic inspections.

-B. Laboratory or Studio Supervisor
+- Ensure that appropriate training is being provided to employees and students. - Ensure that regulatory compliance practices are being adhered to in the building. - Oversee that pertinent documentation on chemical hygiene is up-to-date and being followed. - Perform periodic inspections. - B. Laboratory or Studio Supervisor

-The laboratory or studio supervisor is the faculty member who is the sole or primary faculty member responsible for operations in the studio or laboratory space(s).
-The laboratory or studio supervisor has ultimate responsibility for chemical hygiene throughout their workspaces.
-The laboratory or studio supervisor supports the chemical hygiene efforts of laboratory or studio workers, with the assistance of the NMHU Environmental Health and Safety Committee.
+The Laboratory or Studio supervisor is the faculty member who is the sole or primary faculty member responsible for operations in the studio or laboratory space(s).
+The laboratory or studio supervisor has ultimate responsibility for upkeep of their workspaces, including chemical hygiene.
+The Laboratory or Studio supervisor supports the Chemical Hygiene efforts of laboratory or studio workers, with the assistance of the NMHU Environmental Health and Safety Committee.